Supersaturated Solution - Definition, Examples, Applications, FAQs

 Applications of Supersaturated Solution

-• Supersaturation have practical applications in field of pharmaceuticals.
+• Supersaturation have practical applications in the field of pharmaceuticals.
 By preparing a supersaturated solution of a particular drug, it can be ingested in liquid form.
 The precipitation can be prevented by adding precipitation inhibitors.
-Drugs in such states are termed as "supersaturating drug delivery services," or "SDDS."
+Drugs in such states are termed "supersaturating drug delivery services," or "SDDS."
 Oral consumption of a drug in this form is easy and helps in the measurement of very precise dosages.

-• The marine ecologists use supersaturated solutions’ identification as a tool for the study of activity of organisms and populations.
+• Marine ecologists use supersaturated solutions’ identification as a tool for the study of the activity of organisms and populations.

 • Supersaturation is an important factor in the design of steam turbines.